radifar/PyPLIF-HIPPOS/docs/source/installation.rst

 ``./setup.sh``

+You will be prompted with a question whether to install HIPPOS in ``[HOME_DIRECTORY]/.hippos`` which is a hidden directory inside your ``HOME_DIRECTORY``.
+Or would you rather choose your own directory.
+If you want to keep the default then just press `enter` or if you would like to choose your own installation directory you can type `y` and press enter, then you have to type the installation directory for example ``/home/radifar/apps/hippos`` then press enter.

 If HIPPOS installed successfully then a message like 'HIPPOS successfully installed' should appear.
 When HIPPOS is already installed and you're running setup.sh a message like 'HIPPOS is already installed' will appear.